Skip to Content

 Goldman Sachs Clean Energy Income Fund has several promising attributes that may appeal to sustainability-focused investors.

-This fund has above-average exposure to ESG risk relative to its peers in the Infrastructure Sector Equity category, earning it the second-lowest Morningstar Sustainability Rating of 2 globes.
+Goldman Sachs Clean Energy Income Fund has an average Morningstar Sustainability Rating of 3 globes, indicating that the ESG risk of holdings in its portfolio is similar to that of its peers in the Equity Miscellaneous category.
 Funds with 4 or 5 globes tend to hold securities that are less exposed to ESG risk.
 ESG risk measures the degree to which material environmental, social, and governance issues, such as climate change, biodiversity, human capital, as well as bribery and corruption, could affect valuations.
 ESG risk differs from impact, which is about driving positive environmental and social outcomes for society’s benefit.

 ESG Commitment Level Asset Manager